HomeGuidesAPI ReferenceChangelog

 }

 We use two tool methods in the borrowBook method: _sendTRX and _createTracking.
-We do not wish for users to invoke these APIs.
-As a result, in accordance with Solidity's standards, we identify them as internal, which means they can be accessed only within the contract.
+We do not want users to invoke these APIs.
+Therefore, in accordance with Solidity's standards, we identify them as internal, which means they can be accessed only within the contract.

 _sendTRX